 Guidance for off rolling children who have gone abroad

 We remind schools to always follow the DFE off-rolling regulations prescribed as the grounds on which the name of a pupil of compulsory school age shall be deleted from the admission register.
-Please see the regulation 8 codes. (and see end of document for ease of reference)
+Please see the regulation 8 codes.

 This guidance does not apply to children who are still in the UK but not attending school; these pupils should be treated as an attendance issue and must remain on roll.
 Please discuss these cases with your Link Attendance Officer.